AndresBo/Laboratory-API/README.md

 - **Request_test**(*id*, request_id **(fk)**, test_name **(fk)**)

 ### Relationships:
-- One Analyts can have many Requests - One Request can have only one Analyst.
+- One Analyst can have many Requests - One Request can have only one Analyst.
 This is a one-to-many relationship.
 - One Analyzer can have many Requests assigned - One Request can be assigned to only one Analyzer.
 A one-to-many relationship.
 - One Test can be on many Requests - One Request can have many Tests.
 This is a many-to-many relationship that is handled by the Request_test Model.

+## Endpoints:

+### Requests:
+- GET localhost:5000/requests/
+- POST

+### Login:
+- POST localhost:5000/analysts/login